BaslaelWorkineh/MeTTa_vscode_extension/README.md

 - Open a `.metta` file to see the syntax highlighting and file icon.
 - Press `Ctrl+S` to format the document.
+- `CTR + SHIFT + P` then choose Metta Theme for Highlighting Perfectly (Note: It doesn't support other languages)
+- Hover over the Keywords to read the detail on it
+- Go over the Number column to see the Folding arrow.

 ## Contributing